Sir William James, 1st Baronet: Career in India

 Emboldened by his victory, James continued to lead his squadron in patrols off the coasts of Konkan and Kanara, with Angre halting his attacks on the EIC's merchant shipping for a period of time.
 As a result of his successes in reducing EIC losses, James was promoted to commodore in 1751, which effectively made him the commander-in-chief of the entire Bombay Marine.
 He was also placed in command of the 44-gun fifth-rate warship HCS Protector, which had been built for the Bombay Marine at the Bombay Dockyard to protect EIC trade routes on the Malabar Coast.
-In 1754, Angre's ships attacked three merchant ships of the Dutch East India Company, which led British East India Company officials to draft plans to fully eliminate Angre as a future threat.
+In February 1754, Angre attacked three Dutch East India Company merchant ships, burning two and capturing the third.
+This led EIC officials to draft plans to eliminate Angre as a future threat.

-The EIC proceeded to ally with the Maratha Empire, whose Peshwa, Balaji Baji Rao, had been deeply angered by Angre's refusal to recognise him as his overlord.
+The EIC proceeded to join forces with the Maratha Empire, whose Peshwa, Balaji Baji Rao, had been angered by Angre's refusal to recognise him as his overlord.
 In March 1755, James departed from Bombay leading a squadron that consisted of Protector, Bombay, the 16-gun HCS Swallow and the bomb vessels HCS Triumph and HCS Viper to link up with the Maratha army and attack Angre's fortresses at Vijaydurg and Severndroog.
 Three days after setting sail, he linked up with a Maratha fleet of seven grabs and six gallivats which contained 10,000 soldiers onboard.
 As the EIC was still apprehensive of the strength of Angre's forces, James superiors had ordered him not to directly attack either fortress with his ships but instead rely on the Maratha soldiers.